-45 In the audio file, a voice alleged to be that of the Prime Minister could be heard declaring victory in an election that was yet to take place, and vowing to destroy the opposition to ensure PP preponderance for more than a decade.
-The speaker also stated that he would stop at nothing to retain power, including adopted specific gender policies, however, only 13 parties successfully reached the 20 percent threshold of registered women candidates to qualify for additional funding.
-48
+In the audio file, a voice alleged to be that of the Prime Minister could be heard declaring victory in an election that was yet to take place, and vowing to destroy the opposition to ensure PP preponderance for more than a decade.
+The speaker also stated that he would stop at nothing to retain power, including employing violence.

-46 However, internet and communications blackouts did take place in Tigray.
+However, internet and communications blackouts did take place in Tigray.

-47 See Ethiopian Women Lawyers Association (EWLA) Preliminary Statement of VAW-E Monitoring.
+See Ethiopian Women Lawyers Association (EWLA) Preliminary Statement of VAW-E Monitoring.